- What is Personal Information?

 - The right to erasure/delete – you can request that we remove your personal information from our systems.

-- The right to restrict processing – you can request that GBG only process your personal information for the purposes you specify.
+- The right to restrict processing – you can request that GBG only process your personal information for the purposes you specify (applicable under GDPR) or limit processing of your sensitive personal data.

 - The right to rectification/correction – you have the right to ask us to rectify/correct any information you believe is inaccurate.
 You may also have the right to ask us to complete information you think is incomplete.